 Hymes, Dell (1966) Two types of linguistic relativity (with examples from Amerindian ethnography).
 In William Bright (ed.), Sociolinguistics: Proceedings of the UCLA Sociolinguistics Conference, 1964: 114–167.
 The Hague: Mouton.

 Hymes, Dell (1972) .
 Models of the interaction of language and social life.
 In John Gumperz & Dell Hymes (eds.), Directions in Sociolinguistics: The Ethnography of Communication: 35–71.
 London: Basil Blackwell.

-Hymes, Dell (1980) Speech and language xxx.
-In Dell Hymes, Language in education: Ethnolinguistic Essays: xxxx.
+Hymes, Dell (1980) Speech and language: On the origins and foundations of inequality among speakers.
+In Dell Hymes, Language in Education: Ethnolinguistic Essays: 19-61.
 Washington, DC: Center for Applied Linguistics.

 Hymes, Dell (1992) The concept of communicative competence revisited.
 In Martin Pütz (ed.)
 Thirty Years of Linguistic Evolution: 31–57.
 Amsterdam & Philadelphia: John Benjamins.

 Irvine, Judith (2001) Genres of conquest: From literature to science in colonial African linguistics.
 In Herbert Knoblauch and Helga Kotthoff (eds.)
 Verbal Art across Cultures: 63-89.
 Tübingen: Gunter Narr.